aquasecurity/defsec/avd_docs/google/compute/AVD-GCP-0044/docs.md

-### Instances should not use the default service account

 The default service account has full project access.
 Instances should instead be assigned the minimal access they need.

 ### Impact